“Here's the guest room!"

 “Magiri?
 You briefly mentioned them before.
 Who's that?”
 Terra asked innocently.

 Diode let out a weak sigh.
-"Those are names they're not going to tell you about, at the very least."
+"Those are names they won't tell you about, at the very least.”

 “...Are they the kind of people they don't want to teach us about?”